A family's class act of planned giving

 Glenn’s son, Jack—also a K-State alumnus, recently spoke of how his parents “scraped for their very large family to go to college.”
 He spoke of both his father and aunt’s proactive commitment to progress the role of women in society.
 Jack has followed the family model to support the community and has coordinated several College of Veterinary Medicine class reunions, as well as supporting his favorite K-State causes.

-If you are wondering how your family can become a K-State class act and support student scholarships in your estate planning, visit us online and contact The Gift Planning Office at 785-532-6266 or email@example.com.
+If you are wondering how your family can become a K-State class act and support student scholarships in your estate planning, visit us online and contact the Gift Planning team at 785-532-6266 or firstname.lastname@example.org.